paulfoley/Udacity_Nanodegree-Data_Analyst/Baseball_Data-Analysis/README.md

 ## Project Overview

-Conduct data analysis and share findings on baseball data.
+Analysze and share findings on the [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/)

-Baseball Data - A data set containing complete batting and pitching statistics from 1871 to 2014, plus fielding statistics, standings, team stats, managerial records, post-season data, and more.
+[Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) - A data set containing complete batting and pitching statistics from 1871 to 2014, plus fielding statistics, standings, team stats, managerial records, post-season data, and more.
 This dataset contains many files, but you can choose to analyze only the one(s) you are most interested in.

 ### Intersting Questions to Analyze